 Large granular lymphocytic leukemia (LGLL).
 LGLL is a slow-growing T-cell leukemia and is more common in women than in men.
-The cause of LGLL is unknown, although about 30% of people with LGLL also have rheumatoid arthritis, a chronic disease causing swelling in the joints of the hands, feet, wrists, knees, hips, or shoulders.
+The cause of LGLL is unknown.
+However, about 30% of people with LGLL also have rheumatoid arthritis, a chronic disease causing swelling in the joints of the hands, feet, wrists, knees, hips, or shoulders.
 Also, nearly half of patients with LGLL have a genetic change in either a gene called STAT3 or another called STAT5B.

 T-cell prolymphocytic leukemia (T-PLL).
 T-PLL is an aggressive subtype of CLL.
 It is the most common mature T-cell leukemia in adults.
 T-PLL is more common in older men, but women may also develop T-PLL.
 It can affect the skin, but in a different way than Sezary syndrome (see below).
 Patients with T-PLL often have a change to the their T-cells called a T-cell receptor rearrangement, which is linked to abnormal T-cell growth.

 Adult T-cell leukemia/lymphoma (ATLL).
 ATLL has four subtypes.
 Depending on the different features, it is subclassified as smoldering, chronic, acute, or adult T-cell lymphoma, which is a cancer of the lymph system.
 The acute and the adult T-cell lymphoma subtypes grow quickly.
 ATLL is caused by a retrovirus called the human T-cell leukemia virus (HTLV1).